The Colour of My Love: Promotion

-Dion promoted The Colour of My Love in North America on various television programmes in late 1993 and early 1994.
-Additionally, her The Colour of My Love Concert aired in December 1993 in Canada and in February 1994 in the United States.
-Dion also embarked on The Colour of My Love Tour and performed concerts in the United States in February 1994, and in Canada through May 1994.
-After the success of "Think Twice" outside North America, she also started promoting the album in 1995 in Europe, including the United Kingdom.
-Performances, after releasing the album include: "The Power of Love" at the Juno Awards of 1994 and American Music Awards of 1995, "Think Twice" at the Edison Awards in 1994 and World Music Awards in 1995, and "The Colour of My Love" at the Juno Awards of 1995.
-Dion also performed three songs from The Colour of My Love on Top of the Pops in the United Kingdom: "The Power of Love" (1994), "Think Twice" (1995) and "Only One Road" (1995).
+Dion promoted The Colour of My Love extensively in North America throughout late 1993 and early 1994, appearing on a range of television programs and award shows.
+Her concert special, The Colour of My Love Concert, was broadcast in Canada in December 1993 and in the United States in February 1994, helping maintain the album's visibility.
+She also embarked on The Colour of My Love Tour, performing in the United States in February 1994 and across Canada through May 1994.

+Following the international success of "Think Twice", Dion expanded promotional activities to Europe in 1995, including several high‑profile appearances in the United Kingdom.
+Notable performances during the album's promotional cycle included "The Power of Love" at the Juno Awards of 1994 and the American Music Awards of 1995, "Think Twice" at the Edison Awards in 1994 and the World Music Awards in 1995, and "The Colour of My Love" at the Juno Awards of 1995.

+Dion also performed three songs from the album on the United Kingdom's Top of the Pops: "The Power of Love" (1994), "Think Twice" (1995), and "Only One Road" (1995), each aligning with the singles' chart success in the region.